-God then sent man the perfect priest.
-He was not appointed by man.
-He only had to make one offering for all of man's sins.
-That sacrifice covered sins past, present, and even into our future.
+God then sent mankind the perfect priest.
+Men did not appoint him.
+That Man had to make only one offering for all of man's sins.
+That sacrifice covered sins past, present, and future.

 This priest was not of Levi's lineage.
-He was very much like a priest of Abraham's time - Melchisedec.
-Like Melchisedec, whose name means "king of righteousness", this God-appointed priest was the real King of righteousness.
-This priest was the only God-appointed priest.
-This priest was God's only begotten son - Jesus!
+He is very much like a priest of Abraham's time - Melchisedec.
+Unlike Melchisedec, however, (whose name means "king of righteousness",) He is the real King of righteousness.
+He is the only God-appointed priest.
+This priest is God's only begotten son - Jesus!
 Jesus' one-time sacrifice, that never had to be re-offered, was His own life.

 Unfortunately, many have not allowed God's High priest to be the sacrifice for their sins.
 Too many have rejected Jesus and are still appointing their own priests.
 No matter what those sincere people offer to God, it will be refused by the Creator.
-They are doing it their way and are refusing the one-time sacrifice Jesus made for them on Calvary's cross.
+They are doing it their way and are rejecting the one-time sacrifice Jesus made for them on Calvary's cross.

-The Old Testament priesthood was for another time - a time before the perfect priest had been sent by God.
-Today we have the privilege of going to that High Priest, who is not sitting in some earthly temple or church, but is sitting at the right hand of the Father in Heaven.
+The Old Testament priesthood was for another time - a time before God had sent the perfect Priest.
+Today, we have the privilege of going to that High Priest.
+It is He who is not sitting in some earthly temple or church but is sitting at the right hand of the Father in Heaven.
 We can accept His offering on the cross to cover all our sins.
 After we have accepted Him as our Saviour, we can go to Him anytime with our prayers and needs.
 We no longer need an imperfect middle man; we have the perfect mediator - Christ Jesus.

-"Jesus knew that He had come to kindle a fire on earth ...
+"Jesus knew He had come to kindle a fire on earth...

 He saw that what was exalted among man was an abomination before God." - Walter Rauschenbush